sagold/json-schema-library/README.md

 ### getNodeChild

 `getNodeChild` retrieves the SchemaNode of a child property or index.
-Using `get` it is possible to incrementally go through the data, retrieving the schema for each next item.
+Using `getNodeChild` it is possible to incrementally go through the data, retrieving the schema for each next item.

 ```ts
 const mySchema = { type: "object", properties: { title: { type: "string" } } };